 FOUR DIVERSE REGIONS

-Crete is divided into four regions, and although they have a few things in common, each one also has its unique characteristics:
+There are many ways to plan your Crete vacation since the island consists of four regions, and although they have a few things in common, each one also has its unique characteristics:

 Heraklion: It offers a nice mix of historical landmarks, traditional villages, peaceful beaches, and buzzing nightlife.

 Rethymno: Beyond the resorts, it’s full of monasteries and archeological sites.
 It’s also considered relatively calm even during the high season.

 Chania: This region is known for its exotic beaches and traditional architecture.